 This is me with the X-T3, I’m not grumpy because I’m holding a Fujifilm, this is my happy face.
 Unlike the Fujifilm, I won’t be winning any awards for my looks and have accepted my career as a model stopped before it started

 For some odd reason, I actually thought the X-T3 (or X-T2) was smaller than it is.
-I did some size comparison between the X-H1 and the A7 a while back but when you put the X-T3 alongside the A7, you realise what an incredible job Sony did with the size of the A7.
+I did some size comparison between the X-H1 and the A7 a while back, but when you put the X-T3 alongside the A7, you realise what an incredible job Sony did with the size of the A7.
 It is a phenomenal feat of engineering.
-Put the A7iii with the Zeiss 35mmF2.8 along side the X-T2 with a 23mmF2, and it size difference is almost indistinguishable.
+Put the A7iii with the Zeiss 35mmF2.8 alongside the X-T2 with a 23mmF2, and the size difference is almost indistinguishable.

 When you compare the size of the images at camerasize.com, The Sony is longer in some areas and shorter in others.
 More incredibly, Sony shoved in a battery with twice the battery life and full-frame sensor.
 Whatever your thoughts are on Sony, that is damn impressive from an engineering perspective.